infinum/eightshift-forms/src/Hooks/Variables.md

 ## Set forms to develop mode

-This variable will set forms to develop mode that will do some changes in code.
+This variable will set forms to develop mode, which will do the code changes listed in the 'actions' paragraph below.

 Actions:
 * output new global settings for testing inputs